mroth/upcoming-cloud-warrior/README.md

 ## Cleanup when the project is over

-Do `heroku ps:scale seesaw=0` to stop all fighters.
+Do `heroku ps:scale seesaw=0` to stop all warriors.

 ## Special thanks
 To Heroku for offering a fantastic service I use for many of my other projects.
 If anyone at Heroku feels this is an illegitmite usage of your services please contact me and I'll be happy to shut it down and take these instructions offline!